MilkmanAbi/ytcui-dl/README.md

 # ytcui-dl

 A fast, native C++17 YouTube stream resolver and downloader.
 No Python, no yt-dlp subprocess, no JavaScript interpreter.
 Talks directly to YouTube's InnerTube API via libcurl.
+Only youtube...
+Yeah, the things you gotta give up for speed.
+But eh.

 ---